-Superman's arch-enemy isn't Luthor or Brainiac, but the laws of physics.
+- Superman's arch-enemy isn't Luthor or Brainiac, but the laws of physics.
 Due to the wedge principle, picking up anything substantially larger than himself would also trouble Superman, because he is exerting all force on one tight spot.
 The object would collapse under its own weight and/or drive Superman into the ground like a tent stake.

-This has actually been parodied in an old Donald Duck comic by Carl Barks, where Don granted superpowers tries to lift a sunken ship into the air, only for it to snap in half and slam into him from both sides.
+- This has actually been parodied in an old Donald Duck comic by Carl Barks, where Donald, granted superpowers, tries to lift a sunken ship into the air, only for it to snap in half and slam into him from both sides.

 Relativity (it's not about Kissing Cousins)

 Film - Live-Action

 - Women of the Prehistoric Planet, more well-known since being featured on Mystery Science Theater 3000, has a scene in which an alien spacefarer foots his mouth badly while trying to explain Relativity.
 He proclaims, "It's due to a warp in the time paradox."
 Nobody has to be a theoretical physicist to know that "time paradox" should have been "space-time continuum."
 Paradoxes have nothing to do with how fast time passes on an object traveling through space.

 If it Burns Up in the Atmosphere, You're Fine